 13 | IP54 | For indoor use.
 Protects personnel from incidental contact with enclosed equipment.
 Protects against falling dirt, circulating dust, lint, fibers, & flyings; & spraying, splashing, seepage of water, oil, & noncorrosive coolants. | 5 = Protected against dust – Limited ingress permitted. | 4 = Water sprayed from all directions – Limited ingress permitted. |

-So, there you have it, a conversion chart for IP and NEMA enclosure types.
 If you have any questions on this chart, NEMA specifications, or IP ratings, contact us today.
 Our engineers are happy to help answer any of your NEMA vs. IP questions and help you understand how this chart may pertain to your specific application.